aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/builtindocumentpropertycollection/_index.md

 ```

 ### Remarks
-<p>Provides access to [DocumentProperty](../documentproperty/) objects by their names (using an indexer) and via a set of typed properties that return values of appropriate types.</p>
+Provides access to [DocumentProperty](../documentproperty/) objects by their names (using an indexer) and via a set of typed properties that return values of appropriate types.

 ## Constructors